jack126guy/oneactrecords/README.md

 ## Information Files

 * *MANUAL*: The user manual has instructions for musicians. *Currently, it only discusses general concepts, mainly having to do with how the site is presented to others.
 Version 1.0 will discuss how to add music.*
-* *TECHNICAL*: The technical information has details for developers, including how to write extensions.
+* *TECHNICAL*: The technical information has details for developers, including how to write extensions. *Currently, it only discusses the database schema.*
 * *LICENSE*: The license for this work is a 3-clause BSD license.
 (Refer to `LICENSE.txt` for details.)